Last updated 20-Apr-2023

 Recent Tesla's have had the ability to use the built in cameras as both a dashcam when driving and as a sentry mode facility when parked up.
 Both these features require the owner to use a storage device plugged into the USB port to store the content.
-Regular USB thumb drives or memory sticks are not idea due to the limitations of the technology, they are either not fast enough or not designed to be rewritten to many times.
+Regular USB thumb drives or memory sticks are not idea due to the limitations of the technology, they are either not fast enough or are not designed to be rewritten to many times.
 Even the device that Tesla supplies with new cars has a limited life span.
 A second issue with storage is Tesla have removed many of the data USB ports in the car, and now most cars only have one data port in the glovebox.
 If you want to do more than use sentry mode, e.g. store music, have custom boombox files or lightshows, you need to make some changes.
 This guide discusses the choice of storage, how to set it up, and how to also add a music partition if required.

 We recommend avoiding thumb drives as the type of memory used is not designed for frequent rewrites which will occur when being used as a dashcam or in sentry mode.
 They also typically have too slow a write speed and simply can not keep up with the requirements of the car.
 Even if they work initially, they usually fail after a few months.
 Even the Tesla supplied drive has a limnited life expectancy.